nathanjamal/sbl-test/README.md

 The first small point is that I couldn't extract the clock icon from the Sketch cloud doc.
 But I have left the space for it in the layout.

 Secondly, I wanted to say that I realise this is all a bit overblown in terms of tooling, frameworks, project layout etc. to simply fulfill the brief.
 I could have created the same end product in 1 HTML file with vanila CSS and JavaScript.
-But I though you'd get a better understanding of the way I work if I set it up like a proper comercial project.
+But I thought you'd get a better understanding of the way I work if I set it up like a proper commercial project.

 Thanks,